 Again, we all have gas and YOU are not exempt from that.
 As we discussed before, ultrasound cannot see anything behind the gas that is in your intestines.
 When you fill your bladder, it pushes the intestines out of the way making a clearer path for the technologist to see your uterus, ovaries, fetus and other structures we look for.

 The second reason is that a full bladder is an excellent window for an ultrasound exam.
 Since sound waves travel easily through fluid, a full bladder allows them to penetrate deep into the pelvis to image the cervix on an obstetrical exam and the pelvic organs on a regular pelvic ultrasound.

-In order for you bladder to be full for the optimal ultrasound examination, you must drink 32 oz of water 1 hour prior to your exam.
+In order for you bladder to be full for the optimal ultrasound examination, you must drink 32 ounces of water one hour prior to your exam.
 DO NOT go to the restroom and empty bladder once you start drinking the water.
 We would also like you to eat a meal.
 If you do not eat, more water will be absorbed by your body and less will make it down into your bladder.

 Now you know the answer to one of the greatest questions of life, so please know that our technologists understand your discomfort.
 You now know, too.
 Our technologists do not wish to torment, but for certain exams, that discomfort you feel is in your best health interests.

 So, while we will torture you for a short while, but it is because we truly care about your health.
 We need you to be a little uncomfortable during the exam so you feel comfortable that you received the best possible care here at Capitol Imaging Services.

 Ultrasound is performed at select Capitol Imaging Services locations.
 Click here to learn more about ultrasound and to identify the locations offering these exams.